fluidos-project/quick-start-guide/README.md

 | Node Linting    |          [![Node - Command Stack](https://github.com/fluidos-project/node/actions/workflows/lint.yaml/badge.svg)](https://github.com/fluidos-project/node/actions/workflows/lint.yaml)
 | Node Build Deployment    |          [![Node - Command Stack](https://github.com/fluidos-project/node/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/fluidos-project/node/actions/workflows/pages/pages-build-deployment)

- :construction: <sub>Work in Progress (WIP)</sub>

 </div>

 ## :bulb: About

 The IT landscape has evolved into a world of hyperconnectivity, where devices and information systems communicate and exchange data on numerous applications.
-FLUIDOS will leverage the enormous, unused processing capacity at the edge, scattered across heterogeneous edge devices that struggle to integrate with each other and to form a seamless computing continuum coherently.
+FLUIDOS leverages the enormous, unused processing capacity available anywhere (edge devices, edge of the network, fog, cloud), scattered across devices, servers and cluster that struggle to integrate with each other and to form a seamless computing continuum.

 ### :star: Give a Star!